-Read all about Kevin Johnston below!
+Read all about Paula Temple below!

 Q1.
 What inspired you to pursue mathematics as a field of study?